andrey-mokhov/graphql-php/docs/en/spiral/abstract-enum-type.md

         // If there is no configuration option, the name of the possible value will be used as the value.
         'value' => '#0000FF',

-        // Description of a possible value used for display in a GraphQL scheme.
+        // Description of a possible value used for display in a GraphQL schema.
-        // This option is not necessary.
+        // This option is not required.
         'description' => 'EnumValue description',

-        // This option is not necessary.
-You should define the value of the option if in the GraphQL scheme
+        // This option is not required.
+You should define the value of the option if in the GraphQL schema
-        // it is necessary to indicate the reason why this possible enumeration value is
+        // it is required to indicate the reason why this possible enumeration value is
-        // not recomended. **326**
+        // not recomended.
         'deprecationReason' => 'This enum value is deprecated.
 Do not use it.', ],
 ];